sreent/data-management-intro/Lectures/Solution Sheets - March 2022.md

 - **XML** thrives with **strict** parent-child data.
 But healthcare data often has cross-cutting relationships (e.g., a doctor belongs to multiple departments, a ward is in a building that belongs to a hospital, etc.).
 - **Relational** or **Graph**: They handle these cross-links more naturally.

----

-## **End of Revised Solution Set**

-Each **answer** includes an explanation of **why** it is correct, references to real-world usage, potential pitfalls, and key takeaways—making the material clearer and more instructive.
-Feel free to adapt lengths or details to match the desired exam or assignment style.